MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-agents.md

 ## Upgrade manually installed agents

 Manually-installed agents are agents that were installed manually, either from the Command Prompt, or by using the MOMAgent.msi Setup Wizard.
 Use the following procedure to upgrade these agents.
+Navigate to the Operations Manager installation folder to locate the Agent installation files for Windows: `C:\Program Files\Microsoft System Center\Operations Manager\Server\AgentManagement\amd64`

 #### To upgrade a manually installed Windows agent by using the Setup Wizard